Germany's prolonged recession makes firms takeover targets – DW – 10/09/2024

 Kooths also thinks improving the competitiveness of German industry is key to returning to a growth path, but warned that growth cannot be "stimulated; it needs to be enabled."

 Therefore, he is critical of government stimulus programs, saying the current German growth initiative is a "step in the right direction" but won't bring about a turnaround.
-For that to happen it would require "a fundamental shift away from interventionist industrial policy towards a market-based policy that strengthens the business environment."
+For that to happen it would require "a fundamental shift away from interventionist industrial policy towards a market-based policy that strengthens the business environment," he said.

 Kooths also categorically ruled out that the German government must intervene to prevent a potential selloff of German companies.
 Instead, he pointed to the laws of free markets, where companies are bound to become takeover targets "when their structures can no longer withstand competition."

-Note: This article has been updated with latest developments and comments following a news conference by Economy Minister Robert Habeck on Wednesday, October 9.